 In a nutshell, these are the best ways to take $100,000 in available funds and make it grow:

 |Investment Option||Pros||Cons||Best For|

-Rules for 403(b) plans are somewhat similar to 401(k) plans in that you can contribute up to $19,000 for 2019, with catch-up contributions of up to $6,000 allowed for those who are at least 50 years old.
-Some plans might also allow contributions of up to $3,000 for up to five years for those who have been in the plan for 15 years.
+Rules for 403(b) plans are somewhat similar to 401(k) plans in that you can contribute up to $20,500 for 2022, with catch-up contributions of up to $6,500 allowed for those who are at least 50 years old.
+Some plans might also allow contributions of up to $3,000 for those who have been in the plan for 15 years.
 As with 401(k) plans, money grows tax deferred until it is withdrawn.

 Each of these options is a way that investors can get exposure to the stock and bond markets.
 Here’s a quick overview of why each of these types of investments can be appropriate for someone looking to invest $100,000.